 International sales accounted for 45.1% of our revenues in fiscal 1998, 47.9% in fiscal 1999 and 46.4% in the nine months ended May 31, 2000.
-We anticipate that sales outside the United States will be an increasing percentage of our revenues as we pursue our international growth strategy.
+We increasing percentage of our revenues as we pursue our international growth strategy.
 A significant portion of our revenues will therefore be subject to risks associated with sales in markets outside the United States, including: